Music has done its share, and more than its share, in winning this war.

 The first member of the regiment to die was both a musician and the youngest member of the entire regiment.
-Bandsman John Boulton Young (“Boltie”), a drummer boy, was just 13 when felled by smallpox at the Kalorama eruptive fever hospital in Georgetown on 17 October 1861.
-His passing was deeply mourned by his superior officer, Captain John Peter Shindel Gobin, who described Boltie’s death and burial in letters home.
-Beloved also by his parents, friends and neighbors, Boltie’s memory continues to be honored by his hometown; his coat and drum, lovingly preserved by regimental officers, are still cared for by members of the Northumberland County Historical Society.
+Drummer boy John Boulton Young (“Boulty”) was just 13 when felled by smallpox at the Kalorama eruptive fever hospital in Georgetown on 17 October 1861.
+His passing was deeply mourned by his superior officer, Captain John Peter Shindel Gobin, who wrote several poignant letters which described the boy’s death and burial.
+Beloved by his fellow soldiers, parents, friends, and neighbors, Boulty’s memory continues to be honored by his hometown; his coat and drum, lovingly preserved by regimental officers, are still cared for by members of the Northumberland County Historical Society.

 Pageantry and Hard Work

 On Friday, 22 October, the 47th engaged in a Divisional Review, described by Schmidt as “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”
 Less than a month later, in his letter of 17 November, Henry Wharton revealed more details about life at Camp Griffin:

 This morning our brigade was out for inspection; arms, accoutrements [sic], clothing, knapsacks, etc, all were out through a thorough examination, and if I must say it myself, our company stood best, A No. 1, for cleanliness.
 We have a new commander to our Brigade, Brigadier General Brannen [sic], of the U.S. Army, and if looks are any criterion, I think he is a strict disciplinarian and one who will be as able to get his men out of danger as he is willing to lead them to battle….